MiamiOH-CSE274/02_Cpp/README.md

 A pointer is data type that points to another variable's memory location.
 A pointer does not create a variable.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?
+To find out what memory address that variable is stored at write the line &x.

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?
+To have a variable p that can store the address of an int, p should be declared at int* p.

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?
 The 'delete' command is good for freeing memory.
 This ensures that a leak will not occur and allows the program to run more effectively.